HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-deform_conv2d                             No       No        No        No       No     torchvision.ops nms                                       No       No        No        No       No     torchvision.ops roi_align                                 No       No        No        No       No     torchvision.ops _safe_softmax                             No       No        No        No       No     torch.ops
+deform_conv2d                             No       No        No        No       No     torchvision.ops nms                                       No       No        No        No       No     torchvision.ops roi_align                                 No       No        No        No       No     torchvision.ops alias                                     Yes      Yes       Yes       Yes      Yes    torch.ops index                                     Yes      Yes       No        Yes      Yes    torch.ops rrelu_with_noise_functional               No       No        No        No       No     torch.ops
 ====================================  ========= ========= ========= ======== ========  ======================